MoienTajik/moientajik.github.io/content/posts/2019-12-12-GC-Part-2/index.md

 description: "In this series of articles, we aim to dive into Memory Management in C#, acquaint ourselves with the Garbage Collector, and gain an overall understanding of how it operates."
 imageUrl: "./Heap.jpg"
 weight: 1
+summary: "This article delves into the distinction between **Stack** and **Heap** in C# memory management.
+It explains how the stack, with its `LIFO` method, stores value types like structs and enums, while the heap handles reference types like `strings`.
+Key concepts like **boxing** and **unboxing** are covered, showing how value types can be converted to reference types and vice versa.
+The article emphasizes the importance of efficient memory management and the role of the garbage collector in .NET, particularly in managing heap memory and optimizing overall application performance."
 ---

 In this article, we will explore the differences between **Stack** and **Heap** in memory, particularly in the context of C#.